Included in this post are the link to his video testimony, the transcript of the video, and my embedded comments.

 Here is the link to the video of his testimony.
 If it goes dead, just copy and paste the words in a search engine:

 Fast-forward to 17:00.
 Note how small the audience is.
-Back in the 1970s and 1980s, Word-of-Faith meetings drew thousands.
-It is a dying movement (though there are still large Word of Faith churches).
+Back in the 1970s and 1980s, Word-of-Faith meetings drew thousands because they dominated Christian television, notable KTBN.
+But now it is a dying movement (though there are still large Word-of-Faith churches).

 And by the way, I’m a continuationist who believes the gifts of the Spirit in 1 Cor.
 12:7-11 are still operational, as the Spirit distributes them.
 I believe God still heals.
 I belong to the Renewal Movement, broadly defined.